-The new online casino will be managed by Online Director Steve Salmon from his European office.
+Online Director Steve Salmon will manage the new online casino from his European office.

 When SkyCity first announced its planned endeavor, the company made special mention that New Zealand’s government allows government-owned entities like Lotto and TAB to offer online gambling, but that strictly limits the options for New Zealanders.

-And research showed that New Zealand casino players spend quite a bit of time and money on sites based offshore that are not licensed by the New Zealand government.
+And research showed that New Zealand casino players spend quite a bit of time and money on sites based offshore.
+These do not have approval by the New Zealand government.
 The most recent study indicated those players spend up to $160 million per year on those offshore casino sites.

 With that in mind, SkyCity decided to launch its site but abide by all obligations in New Zealand’s GST legislation, carefully treading the line of legality by basing the site in Malta.

-SkyCity also knows that it may not use traditional methods of advertising without breaking the law, so news releases and internet searches will be among the tools used to promote the new site.
+SkyCity also knows that it may not use traditional methods of advertising without breaking the law.
+Therefore, news releases and internet searches will be among the methods of promoting the new site.

 Objections on Shaky Grounds

-New Zealand Internal Affairs Minister Tracey Martin expressed disappointment upon being informed that the site would launch.
-However, Martin also had to admit that the law was inadequate to stop its launch.
+New Zealand Internal Affairs Minister Tracey Martin isn’t happy that the site will launch.
+However, Martin also had to admit that the law does not have the ability to stop its launch.

-Martin and the department are moving forward with a consultation to see if there is sufficient support to develop a new regulatory framework for online gambling in New Zealand that will allow SkyCity to operate from within the country.
-Not only will that end the stalemate but it will allow the government to derive revenue from a site with a great deal of revenue potential.
+Martin and the department are moving forward with a consultation.
+This would examine if there is sufficient support to develop a new regulatory framework for online gambling in New Zealand.
+This would allow SkyCity to operate from within the country.
+It would, in theory, end the stalemate.
+But it would also allow the government to derive revenue from a site with a great deal of revenue potential.

-A new regulatory system would also put a dent in the growth of offshore online poker and gambling sites that overshadows the legal industry within New Zealand.
+A new regulatory system would also put a dent in the growth of offshore online poker and gambling sites.
+These sites overshadow the legal industry within New Zealand.

-According to the Department of Internal Affairs, the amount of money spent on offshore gambling sites is much larger than that declared by SkyCity’s estimates.
-New Zealand officials noted that its residents spent approximately $381 million in the past 18 months, specifically on offshore online gaming sites.
+The amount of money spent on offshore gambling sites is much larger than that declared by SkyCity’s estimates.
+This is according to the Department of Internal Affairs.
+New Zealand officials noted that its residents spent approximately $381 million in the past 18 months.
+This is specifically on offshore online gaming sites.
 That indicates a significant increase from the $132 million spent in 2015 and even the $243 million spent in 2017.
 The upward trend cannot be ignored.

 On the other hand, the government is considering a total credit card ban for offshore gambling sites.
-All financial institutions would be required to comply, making it nearly impossible for New Zealanders to fund an online account and withdraw any winnings.
+All financial institutions would be have to comply.
+This would make it nearly impossible for New Zealanders to fund an online account and withdraw any winnings.